Graduate Degree Information

 If you receive a grade of "D+" or "D" in a second-tier writing course (taken Fall Quarter, 2000 or later), you may appeal to the Associate Vice President, Academic Programs and Graduate Studies, for a waiver of the UWSR.
 If a waiver is granted, your permanent record will note that you were allowed to graduate without having satisfied the UWSR.
 If you do not satisfy the requirement and do not have a waiver approved, you will not be allowed to graduate.
 Contact the Office of Academic Programs and Graduate Studies for information on this waiver (510.885.3718).

 If you have a verified disability and would like to request accommodations to assist you in satisfying this requirement, visit Accessibility Services in Library Complex 2400 or call 510-885-3868 (phone/TTY).

 For more information on meeting the University Writing Skills Requirement, see the Testing Office website or call 510-885-3661.

 "Candidacy" is a status which recognizes completion of substantial progress towards your degree.
-You are eligible for Advancement to Candidacy when you:
+A student becomes eligible for Advancement to Candidacy when they:

-- are a "Classified Graduate" student in good standing;
+- have become a "Classified Graduate" student in good standing;

 - have completed at least 12 quarter units of 6000-level coursework with a minimum 3.0 GPA;